Grey-cowled wood rail: Etymology

-The genus name of the grey-cowled wood rail—Aramides—is derived from the combination of the genus name Aramus and of the Greek oidēs, "resembling".
+The genus name Aramides is derived from the combination of the genus name Aramus and of the Greek oidēs, "resembling".
 This refers to the similarity between birds of the genus Aramides and the one species of the genus Aramus.
-The specific epithet, cajaneus, is in reference to the capital city of French Guiana, Cayenne.
+The specific epithet, cajaneus, is in reference to Cayenne, the capital city of French Guiana.
 The subspecies epithet avicenniae honours the Persian philosopher Avicenna.

 Description

 The grey-cowled wood rail usually measures 33–40 cm long and weighs 320–465 g, particularly large for a wood rail.
 The are olive-green to dark brown.
 The head and neck are medium-grey, blending into a brown patch at the back of the head.
 The eyes are red.
 The chest and flanks are rufous.
 The belly, rump, and tail are black.
 The legs are coral-red, while the bill is a bright greenish-yellow.
 The males and females are similar.